microsoft/azure_arc/docs/azure_jumpstart_arcbox/Full/_index.md

 ## Known issues

-- Azure Arc-enabled SQL Server assessment report not always visible in Azure portal
+- Azure Arc-enabled SQL Server assessment report not always visible in Azure portal.
+- Microsoft Defender is not enabled for _ArcBox-CAPI-Data_ connected cluster.